 Opportunity Zones were enacted as part of the 2017 tax reform package (Tax Cuts and Jobs Act) to address uneven economic recovery and persistent lack of growth that have left many communities across the country behind.
 They are low-income census tracts nominated by governors and certified by the U.S. Department of the Treasury into which investors can now put capital to work financing new projects and enterprises in exchange for certain federal capital gains tax advantages.
 The country now has over 8,700 Opportunity Zones in every state and territory.

-In the broadest sense, the newly enacted federal Opportunity Zone (OZ) is a federal tax incentive for investors to invest in low-income urban and rural communities through the favorable treatment of reinvested capital gains and forgiveness of tax on new capital gains.
+In the broadest sense, the Opportunity Zone designation is a federal tax incentive to invest in low-income urban and rural communities through the favorable treatment of reinvested capital gains and forgiveness of tax on new capital gains.

-The incentive is deferral, reduction and potential elimination of certain federal capital gains taxes.
+The incentive is a deferral, reduction, and potential elimination of certain federal capital gains taxes.

 Zones in Montrose

 The opportunity zones in Montrose include the areas primarily located to the north of Highway 50 and east of the Uncompahgre River and those in the Downtown Development Area in downtown Montrose.